 Wait, what’s happening?

 Cheeky shenanigans!
-Dr. Sketchy’s Anti-Art school is the world’s premier alternative drawing movement, founded in 2005 by a 22 year old art school dropout in a dive bar in Brooklyn.
-Artists draw glamorous underground performers in an atmosphere of boozy conviviality.
+Dr. Sketchy’s Anti-Art school is where burlesque meets life drawing — it’s the world’s premier alternative drawing movement, founded in 2005 by a 22 year old art school dropout in a dive bar in Brooklyn.
+Artists draw glamorous underground performers in an atmosphere of cheeky conviviality.

 Molly Crabapple — artist, model, and super-genius — envisioned an inclusive arts event that put the “life” back in “life drawing.”
 With fair pay and excellent treatment of the models, and a delightful atmosphere for all, it’s no surprise that Dr. Sketchy’s spread quickly around the globe, with branches in over 100 cities worldwide — now including our own beloved York, PA!

 So scoop up your sketching materials and join us to draw enchanting models!
 No instructors looming over your shoulder here!
 Instead, you can win drinks and prizes in zany contests, like nearby Baltimore branch’s “Best Incorporation of a Woodland Animal” prize.
 Zero drawing experience is required to join in — you just need to be 18 or older.